wyantb/delta-bot-three/README.md

 # DB3 - Delta Bot 3
 ## Summary
-The third rewrite of delta bot.
+The third rewrite of delta bot, created for reddit.com/r/changemyview.
 This bot will be written in NodeJS.

 ## Contributing
 Any contributions are much appreciated.
 Please keep your PRs to 1 commit and put the issue number in the beginning of your commit message if it is associated with one.